gogatep/mme-577-ros/README.md

 ```
 ### My Actions

 A action is made available by the simple/fancy action servers and that action is requested by an action client.
 This package has simple and fancy action.
-Simple action simple print the time elapsed but the fancy action shows time remaining and time elapsed during the execution.
+Simple action simply print the time elapsed but fancy action shows the time remaining and the time elapsed during the execution.

 ROS 'actions' are similar to 'services' but they provide feedback during execution.
 This can be used to gauge progress.